andris9/disposable/README.md

 ## Setup DNS

-Before you can receive any e-mails you need to set up at least on MX record for your domain.
+Before you can receive any e-mails you need to set up at least one MX record for your domain.

 For example if you want to receive e-mails for `usename@example.com` and the hostname of the actual server where the SMTP daemon is running is `smtp.example.com` then you need to set up the following MX record: